BChang-310/Homework-4/README.md

-# PGE310 Fall 2021 Homework 3
+# PGE310 Fall 2021 Homework 4

-This homework is divided into 2 parts:
+This homework is divided into 5 problems:

+  - Problem 1 is designed to help you practice logic flow with if, elif, and else statments.
-  - In Problem 1 you will practice plotting while using a fun linear algebra application, the rotation matrix.
+  - Problem 2 will help you practice for loops with a fun code deciphering challenge.
+  - Problem 3 covers a common type of problem in science and engineering called a parameter sweep.
+This can be done nicely with a for loop!
-  - Problem 2 will help you practice indexing and slicing NumPy arrays in 1D, 2D, and 3D.
+  - Problem 4 will give you practice with while loops in the context of a problem with prime numbers

-For assignment instructions, please see [HW3_Instructions.pdf](HW3_Instructions.pdf)
+  - Problem 5 will cover how to use for loops to code different types of summation and product formulas.

+### New for this homework:
-Please submit this assignment as a Python file (.py) on Github classroom.
+**Please submit this assignment as a Jupyter Notebook file (.ipynb) on Github classroom.**
-For more comprehensive instructions on how to test and submit your code, refer to the posted instructions document on Canvas.

-Indexing and slicing can be tricky, even for seasoned Python pros, but it's one of the most useful skills to learn!
-And as always, we're here to help!

-**Important note:**
-We are changing how we provide instant feedback on your code:

- - Instead of uploading to GitHub and waiting to check the unit test results, the new feedback system is built in to each problem.
- - You will still upload your homework to GitHub classroom to turn it in.
-There just will not be a unit test for it: no red X or green checkmark will appear.

-Please refer to [these instructions](Instant_Feedback_Instructions.pdf) for further details.

-Feel free to contact Dr. P, Alex, Bernie, or Ziming with problems, questions, or comments.
+Don't forget that you can still develop your code in Spyder.
+If you do use Spyder, copy and paste the required parts of your finished code from Spyder into the correct cells of the Jupyter Notebook template.
+We want you to practice submitting your code in a presentable format!

+Logic flow and loops are where many interesting programming challenges can be solved and automated!